rbochenek/ws-endpoint-monitor/README.md

 ## Overview

-This tool continuously monitors the health of WebSocket connections to Substrate blockchain nodes by periodically connecting and fetching the finalized block head.
+This tool continuously monitors the health of a single Substrate blockchain node's WebSocket endpoint by periodically connecting and fetching the finalized block head.
 Connection results are tracked and exposed as Prometheus metrics via an HTTP endpoint.

 ## Installation